 Lean Project Objectives

-Tosara Pharma engaged ETAC Solutions in 2009 using our Lean Business Tools training programmes.
+Tosara Pharma engaged ETAC Limited in 2009 using our Lean Business Tools training programmes.
 While working with them over the last 12 years, their employees identified process improvements that could be made within their own work areas.

 Some of these Lean projects related to Regulatory Training, Label Applicator Issues and Operational Excellence.
 We have been working with them on other projects since then.
 A brief outline of 3 of these Lean projects is described below.
 You can also read the full case studies below.
+You may also be interested in our other case studies.

 Case Study 1